 The mouse pad is fit for competitive gaming with what Razer calls a “micro-textured” plastic surface that feels slightly rough and enables speedy mouse movements but easily gathers fingerprints and smudges.
 Razer’s Firefly V2 is only 3mm thick, but its rubber base prevented any movement during gaming.
 Its cable catch, while a small detail, successfully kept our mouse’s wire in check.

 Razer Synapse 3, the detailed accompanying software, gives RGB tweakers full rein over all those lighting zones.
 You get brightness controls, seven presets, including a Reactive one that works with supporting Razer mice, and can sync the lighting with other Razer RGB devices.
 We also appreciate the toggle to “Switch off lighting when the display is turned off.”
-The software’s Chroma Studio (pictured above) function is where the more advanced customization occurs with numerous effects layers and the ability to control the effects’ cycling speed, duration and intensity.
+The software’s Chroma Studio (pictured above) function is where the more advanced customization occurs, with numerous effects layers and the ability to control the effects’ cycling speed, duration and intensity.
 But its complexity means it’ll take a longer to master than simpler apps.

 If you can't image spending a lot on a mouse pad, the Cooler Master MP750 (M) is usually $25-$35, (though the price fluctuates), without sacrificing much.
 Cooler Master claims the finely textured cloth offers a “slick texture and smooth maneuverability.”
-It proved sufficient for the average gamer but didn't immediately feel like anything special during testing.
+It proved sufficient for the average game session during our testing, but didn't immediately feel like anything special during testing.
 More unique is its spill-resistant coating.
 When I spilled water on it, the large droplet easily rolled off, and I could quickly clean up the remainder with a tissue.
 You can also unplug its MicroUSB to USB-A cable for times when you don't want RGB or a wire.

 Since there’s only one RGB zone, there’s not that much to do in the Cooler Master Master Plus software.
 There are four lighting modes -- Color Cycle, Static, Breathing or off -- and five speed settings via a toggle.
 Static and Breathing modes offer a color picker, but it wasn’t always accurate.
 For example, when I tried to make a peach and white breathing effect, I instead got white-ish purple flickering.
 And when I tried to make it flash white, I was met with various shades of blue.
 Note there are large and extra large versions.